citizen010/2FA-on-command-line/README.md

 $0
 ```

-:zap: **BEFORE TO CONTINUE** :zap: Make sure to adapt the 3 variables below with some content relevant to your setup:
+:warning: **BEFORE TO CONTINUE** Make sure to adapt the 3 variables below with some content relevant to your setup:

 >    * **KEYFILE:** file that holds the name/key pairs (eg: $HOME/.totpkeys)
 >    * **USERID:** GnuPG user ID to use for encryption (eg: user@example.com)